Call Now Free Quote

 Structural Cracking

 A third failure mode sits apart from both: structural cracking that follows a stair-step pattern through mortar joints and brick courses simultaneously, or diagonal cracking across a wall section.
 This pattern indicates foundation movement, wall displacement, or load redistribution.
 It is not a tuckpointing problem, and it is not a brick replacement problem in the ordinary sense.
 It requires structural assessment before any masonry repair begins.
-Filling cracks in a wall that is still moving produces repairs that fail quickly and can mask ongoing structural change.
+Filling cracks in a wall that is still moving produces repairs that fail quickly and mask ongoing structural change.

 The Decision Tree